 Our beloved platform emits more than ten metric tons of CO2 to the atmosphere per day.
 Former Twitter employees David Bellona and Tash Wong built a fun calculator, Tweet Farts, to see the carbon footprints of any hashtag.
 The delicate naming comes from their argument that each human fart emits the same amount of CO2 as sending a tweet.
 There you go, use it wisely.

-While the platform has lost its edge to Instagram and Facebook, a significant number of marketers still believe in its potential in terms of organic reach.
+While the platform has lost its edge to Instagram and Facebook, a significant number of marketers from top digital marketing companies still believe in its potential in terms of organic reach.
 The microblogging platform allows for a unique form of communication for brands, requiring less commitment than blogging but resulting in a similar effect.
 We can’t say the same about Twitter ads, though.
 Only 27% of marketers said they had used Twitter ads in the past 12 months, Twitter advertising statistics show.

 (Content Marketing Institute)